-Just a few days ago, as I was scrolling through a barrage of beauty products I didn’t need, I came across TikToker @ghidaarnaout.
+Just a few days ago, as I was scrolling through a sea of beauty products I didn’t need, I came across TikToker @ghidaarnaout.
 "This is your sign to stop buying makeup," they told the camera.
 "When I’m done with these," said Ghida, pointing to their minimal makeup stash, "I will go and buy other ones.
 I don’t need to have tons and tons of makeup that I won’t use."
 The next video I saw was posted by TikToker @gabyhunt11.
-"Time to stop hoarding fad beauty products you won’t use," they captioned the clip.
+"Time to stop hoarding fad beauty products you won’t use," Gaby captioned the clip.
 "Use them up or give them away.
 Stop buying multiple products that do the same thing.
 Stop the clutter.
 Stop the waste.
 Save the money.
 Keep it simple and effective."

 The de-influencing messaging feels more cost-effective and sensible but is this new, frugal era of beauty influence better for the environment, too?
 Zero Waste Week has previously reported that 120 billion units of packaging are produced every year by the global cosmetics industry.
-The more social media personalities hit home that there's no kudos in owning all the newly-launched products, or that they’re bound to gather dust and eventually end up as waste, the better.
+The more social media personalities hit home that there's no kudos in owning all the newly launched products, or that they’re bound to gather dust and eventually end up as waste, the better.
 Lots of beauty packaging can be refilled or recycled but it’s no secret that lots of smaller plastic beauty products (like lipstick cases and eyeshadow pots) are too small to be recycled and ultimately end up in landfill.

 It’s also important to note that established and even micro-influencers are gifted beauty products for free.
 As are beauty editors, including Refinery29 editors.
 The constant stream of videos serving up an abundance of beauty launches doesn't translate well amid a cost of living crisis, especially when it is reported that beauty retail prices have risen in the last decade, and even reasonably priced brands like The Ordinary and The Inkey List have increased prices.
 The Ordinary told R29 that price adjustments are not a standard percentage across all products and markets.
-The price of its Hyaluronic Acid 2% + B5 increased to $15.70, for example.
-Similarly, The Inkey List announced price increases of between $1 and $2.
+The price of its Hyaluronic Acid 2% + B5 increased from £5.90 to £7.90, for example.
+Similarly, The Inkey List announced price increases of between £1 and £3.50.
 TikTok’s de-influencing community is reminding us all to take stock of the relationship between influencers and brands whose aim it is to make money.

 @makeupbymonicaa Replying to @strawberryketchup Not all influencers are liars 😭 and part of my job is to review/recommend products and my aim has always been to be helpful 🤎 especially for my #browngirls #influencerintegrity#makeupgrwm#browngirlmakeup#deinfluencing#grwmmakeup ♬ original sound - Monica